 I use a hair conditioning mask with it in there as a main ingredient and it's fantastic.
-I heard it would be great for skin and I'm sort of a combination/sensitive and get break outs, so with all the product to clear the breakouts, I can get sort of dry.
+I heard it would be great for skin and I'm sort of a combination/sensitive and get break outs, so with all the products I use to clear the breakouts, I can get sort of dry.
 So I heard this might help keep me soft and prevent wrinkles.
 Well I really want to love it, and while it moisturizes wonderfully, I don't think it works on my skin.
 I got bumpy and clogged and caused a lot of grief for me.
 So as much as I want to love it for my skin I just can't.
 I will possibly try again waaaayyy farther from now or just use it in a hair oil mask or possibly for hands in the winter.
 It's very expensive even though I got a good deal, and sad to see it doesn't work for me.
 Everyone is different but I wanted to throw it out there that it could potentially cause problems.

 Age: 30-35 Skin: Sensitive, Fair-Medium Hair: Black, Medium Eyes: Brown